sourcegraph/deploy-sourcegraph/README.md

 1. Copy the contents of `conf.default.yaml` to a file named `conf.yaml`.

-1. Set the appropriate value for `opsconf.storageClass.create` in `conf.yaml`.
-If this field is set to something other than `none`, a value must be specified for `opsconf.storageClass.zone`, too.
+1. Set the appropriate value for `cluster.storageClass.create` in `conf.yaml`.
+If this field is set to something other than `none`, a value must be specified for `cluster.storageClass.zone`, too.
 This configures [Dynamic Volume Provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) in the Kubernetes cluster.

 1. Edit the other fields in `conf.yaml` to set the configuration values of your choice.
 At the top level, `conf.yaml` has two fields:
-   * `opsconf` contains cluster-level configuration.
+   * `cluster` contains cluster-level configuration.
 Consult the [scaling documentation](https://about.sourcegraph.com/docs/datacenter/scaling) for advice on tuning the CPU, memory, and replication settings.
    * `conf` contains [app-level configuration](https://about.sourcegraph.com/docs/config/settings)